haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III-2022/index.md

   * __input-pdbs__: This directory contains the HADDOCK-ready input PDB files for the various domains
     * `A_PolIII-5fja-core.pdb`: The core region of Pol III with non-overlapping residue numbering (chain A)
     * `B_C82-alphafold-trimmed.pdb`: The AlphaFold model of C82 excluding the disordered long loops (chain B)
-    * `C_C34_alphafold-trimmed.pdb`: The AlhpaFold model of the three helix-turn-helix domains of C34 excluding the disordered regions (named as chain C).
-This thus contain the D and E domains listed below (but renamed to chain C).
+    * `BE_C82-C34-wHTH3-alphafold-trimmed.pdb`: The AlphaFold-multimer model of C82 and C34 wHTH3 excluding the disordered long loops (chains B + E)
     * `C_C34_wHTH1-alphafold.pdb`: The AlphaFold model of the first helix-turn-helix domain of C34 (chain C)
     * `D_C34_wHTH2-alphafold.pdb`: The AlphaFold model of the second helix-turn-helix domain of C34 (chain D)
-    * `E_C34_wHTH3-alphafold.pdb`: The AlphaFold model of the third helix-turn-helix domain of C34 (chain E)
     * `F_C31_alphafold.pdb`: the AlphaFold model of C31 - unreliable model
     * `F_C31_alphafold-K91-peptide.pdb`: Peptide containing Lysine 91 from C31 AlphaFold model (chain F)
     * `G_C31_alphafold-K111-peptide.pdb`: Peptide Lysine 111 from C31 from C31 AlphaFold model  (chain G)

   * __restraints__:
-    * `xlinks-all-core-C82-C34.tbl`: This file contains all cross-links between the core, C82 and C34 domains
     * `xlinks-all-core-C82-C34-C31-K91-K111.tbl`: This file contains all cross-links between the core, C82, C34 domains
                                                   and two peptides containing Lys 91 and Lys 111 from the C31 domain (chains F and G, respectively)
-    * `C34-connectivity.tbl`: Connectivity restraints between the three C34 domains (if they are docked separately)
+    * `C31-C34-connectivities.tbl`: Connectivity restraints between the C34 domains and between the C31 peptides
-    * `C31-K91-K111-max-distance.tbl`: Maximum distance restraints between the two lysines of C31 for docking using the two peptides of C31
-    * `C31-C34-connectivities.tbl`: The combination of the two previous files
+    * `restraints-combined.tbl`: The combination of those two files

 From MS, we have experimentally determined cross-links between the various domains.
 We have only kept  here  the inter-domain cross-links relevant for  this tutorial.
 The cross-links are taken from ([Ferber et al. 2016](https://www.nature.com/articles/nmeth.3838){:target="_blank"}.
 These are the files present in the `disvis` directory.
 As an example here